-Finding: The applicant shall provide open space as part of a phase of the total project, in addition to the impact fee.
+Finding: The applicant shall provide open space as part of the total project, in addition to the impact fee.

-NOW THEREFORE, on September 11, 2023, the Gorham Planning Board adopts each of the foregoing Findings of Fact, and based on these Findings determines that KV Enterprises, LLC. request for approval of Robie Street Subdivision will have no significant detrimental impact, and the Gorham Planning Board hereby votes to grant preliminary approval to KV Enterprises, LLC. with the Conditions of Approval listed below.
+NOW THEREFORE, on February 5, 2024, the Gorham Planning Board adopts each of the foregoing Findings of Fact, and based on these Findings determines that KV Enterprises, LLC. request for approval of Robie Street Subdivision will have no significant detrimental impact, and the Gorham Planning Board hereby votes to grant preliminary plan approval to KV Enterprises, LLC. with the Conditions of Approval listed below.